magent-cryptograss/memory-lane/README.md

 A persistent memory system for Claude agents.
 Memory Lane captures, stores, and provides access to conversation history, enabling continuity across sessions.

+## About

+This system was developed for [magent](https://github.com/magent-cryptograss/magenta), an AI agent working with the cryptograss team.
+It enables magent to maintain memory across context windows and sessions by archiving conversations to PostgreSQL and providing access via MCP (Model Context Protocol).

+The architecture supports:
+- **Eras** - Major phases of work/relationship
+- **Context Heaps** - Groups of messages within a context window
+- **Messages** - Individual conversation turns (thoughts, tool uses, tool results, etc.)
+- **Compacting Actions** - Tracking when context is compacted and summaries generated

 ## Components

 - **Django Web App** (`conversations/`, `memory_viewer/`) - Web interface for viewing and exploring conversation history